 If you’re unable to find what you’re looking for.
 Please let us know, we will do our very best to find someone to interview on that topic.
 This site is a labor of love.
 Keyword being “labor.”
-There is no large team here, behind the scenes, just a committed entrepreneur with a real passion for learning from, and sharing the knowledge and stories of others.
+There is no large team here, behind the scenes, just a committed few with a real passion for learning from, and sharing the knowledge and stories of others.
 As I am aware, with time, and as more interviews are posted, the more valuable this site will potentially be to you and others.
-So I will continue to work, and post new content here and interviews as they are created.
+So we will continue to work, and post new content here and interviews as they are created.

 3—Want to be a Contributor to Northern Virginia Advice Givers?
 Do you have valuable information to share?